alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/tfs-build-2010create-a-personalized-build.md

  ***Figure 2***: *Add arguments to the new workflow, add all the argument needed to deploy a database project*

-Now thanks to Metadata Iâ€™m able to configure those arguments to give a better user experience, assigning a Category and descriptions to Arguments.
+Now thanks to Metadata I'm able to configure those arguments to give a better user experience, assigning a Category and descriptions to Arguments.

 [![SNAGHTML1be69f1](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1be69f1_thumb.png "SNAGHTML1be69f1")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1be69f1.png)